parente/blog-old/pages/4-ways-to-extend-jupyter-notebook/index.md

 The load, reload, and unload magics act solely on the kernel associated with the notebook in which they appear.
 Every time that kernel restarts, you must run the load magic again to re-enable the extension.

 The Jupyter configuration system exposes the `InteractiveShellApp.extensions` list trait to automate the loading of kernel extensions.
 Adding a module name to the list causes Jupyter to automatically load that extension whenever an IPython kernel starts.
-For example, you can add the following lines to the Notebook configuration file in your Jupyter profile (e.g., `~/.jupyter/profile_default/jupyter_notebook_config.py`) to automatically load module `my_package.my_kernel_extension` any time an IPython kernel starts or restarts.
+For example, you can add the following lines to the Notebook configuration file in your Jupyter configuration directory (e.g., `~/.jupyter/jupyter_notebook_config.py`) to automatically load module `my_package.my_kernel_extension` any time an IPython kernel starts or restarts.

 ```python
 c.InteractiveShellApp.extensions = [